Roman and Mediaeval History, Illlustrated Travel Journals, Mediaeval Literature, Geology

 , to wage war upon Scotland.
 Bruce started a successful guerilla war against every English and Comyn supporter he could flush out; and by the end of 1309 controlled all Scotland north of the river Tay.

 Stirling Castle was one of the few places still held by the English.
 It was besieged by Robert's brother Edward (I'm going to call him Ned to avoid confusion with the English Edwards) who made a deal with the English constable that if an English relief army had not arrived by June 24, 1314, the garrison would surrender.
 So King Edward gathered 20,000 men, the largest army to invade Scotland.
-Now, his father would have made haggis out of Robert and Ned with that force, but Edward II botched the job, picked the wrong terrain (the bogs between the Forth and the Bannockburn) and the wrong tactics (mounted knights against pickets of lances), and lost to 7,000 Scots.
-Oops.
+Now, his father would have made haggis out of Robert and Ned with that force, but Edward II picked the wrong terrain (the bogs between the Forth and the Bannockburn) and the wrong tactics (mounted knights against pickets of lances), and lost to 7,000 Scots.
+Though he himself fought bravely and had to be dragged to safety by his retainers.
 Robert the Bruce took a bunch of nobles prisoner and exchanged them for the members of his family still held captive in England.

 In 1324, the pope acknowledged Robert the Bruce as King of Scotland.
 Edward had been sent into early retirement where he died under questionable circumstances, and his son, another Edward, was rather busy, first trying to cut something off his mother's lover, Roger Mortimer (no, not that

-part; the head) and later he was more interested in the English claim to big chunks of France, so he was willing to agree on the Treaty of Edinburgh in 1328.
-Robert the Bruce died the year thereafter and was succeeded by his son David (kudos for putting an end to the Roberts in that family).
-Edward III later came back a few times to remind the Scots that England was still there. ;)
+part; the head) and later he was more interested in the English claim to big chunks of France, so he was - albeit reluctantly - willing to agree on the Treaty of Edinburgh in 1328.
+Robert the Bruce died the year thereafter and was succeeded by his son David.
+Edward III later came back a few times to remind the Scots that England was still there.
+He took King David prisoner during one of these forays. ;)

 Stirling Castle has often been the focus of historical events during history.
 It was besieged at least 16 times, and three battles have been fought in its vicinity.
 A number of Scottish kings and queens have been to Stirling Castle for important events like coronations; or died there.
 To give you a little tidbit just for the time of Robert the Bruce, here's a - somewhat shortened - excerpt of the timeline given on the Undiscovered Scotland website: